iel-amra/So_long/readme.md

 ## Map creation

-To create a map, create a file with a .ber extension and fill it with the following characters :
+To build a map, create a file with a .ber extension and fill it with the following characters :
 - 0 : Air
 - 1 : Walls, Floor and Ceiling
 - P : Player starting position (Only 1)